By Guy Doron, PhD, and Danny Derby, PhD

-Monitoring and checking their own feelings (“Do I feel love?”), behaviors (“Am I looking at others?”), and thoughts (“Do I have critical thoughts about her?”, “Do I have doubts?”)
+- Monitoring and checking their own feelings (“Do I feel love?”), behaviors (“Am I looking at others?”), and thoughts (“Do I have critical thoughts about her?”, “Do I have doubts?”).

-Comparing their relationships with other peoples’ relationships, such as friends, colleagues, or even characters in romantic films or TV sitcoms.
+- Comparing their relationships with other people’s relationships, such as friends, colleagues, or even characters in romantic films or TV sitcoms.

-Trying to recall “good” experiences with their partner of times when they felt sure about them.
+- Trying to recall “good” experiences with their partner of times when they felt sure about them.

-Consulting friends, family, therapists, or even fortune-tellers and psychics about the relationship.
+- Seeking reassurance and consulting friends, family, therapists, or even fortune-tellers and psychics about the relationship.